slotling/ml-with-images/README.md

 The following is the summary of the training and experimentation process across more than 5 notebooks (2 of which are present in this repository)

 ## Experiment process
-### < 40% validation accuracy
+### <= 40% validation accuracy
-The first trials all returned a model that performed badly on the validation set (40% val acc):
+The first trials all returned a model that performed badly on the validation set:
-- Standard model [3 CNN layers, MaxPool throughout with AvgPool at the end, 2 Dense layers, softmax and cross entropy, adam optimizer] (approximately 100% train acc)
+- Standard model [3 CNN layers, MaxPool throughout with AvgPool at the end, 2 Dense layers, softmax and cross entropy, adam optimizer] (approximately 100% train acc, around 40% val acc)
 - Added data augmentation (reduced to 50% train acc, due to model not being able to "memorize" images anymore)
 - Switching optimizers [RMSProp, Adam, SGD] (relatively little change, Adam performed best)
 - Depthwise separable convolutions (no change)